 Air Canada to Participate in Upcoming Investor Conferences

-MONTREAL, May 8, 2023 /PRNewswire/ - Air Canada announced today its participation at upcoming investor conferences.
+MONTREAL, May 8, 2023 /CNW/ - Air Canada announced today its participation at upcoming investor conferences.

 Amos Kazzaz, EVP & CFO, and John Di Bert (Incoming EVP & CFO) will participate at: